Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

-# Seamless Titanfall <-> Discord chat relay and rcon
+# Seamless Titanfall <-> Discord chat relay, rcon and custom commands
 A mod / discord bot that relays titanfall messages to discord, discord messages to titanfall, and allows rcon to send console commands to titanfall

 you'll have to create a discord bot at discord developers to use this, and put token in